AugustoPeres/personal-website/content/posts/haskell_monte_carlo_tree_search.md

 Lets break down this type class:

 * `step :: g -> a -> a`: This functions receives a game and an action.
-Applies the action to the game and returns the resulting game.
+Returns the result of applying that action to the game.
 * `availableActions :: g -> [a]`: This function receives a game and returns a list of the legal actions for that game state.
 * `currentPlayer :: g -> p`: This function return the current player for a given